 It’s not that easy because the drywall isn’t parallel to the bath.
 That’s why these 2 elements are not identical.
-I’m using screw caps to keep it off the wall and the bath.
+I’m using screw caps to space it out from the wall and the bath.

 Before sanding, all put together – temporarily.

-Sanding with a 150 grit sandpaper.
-Also the angle brackets needed to be shortened.
+Sanding with 150-grit sandpaper.
+Also, the angle brackets needed to be shortened.